EXPLAINER: Killer drones vie for supremacy over Ukraine

-They are precise, small in size, able to effectively penetrate air defenses when fired in groups and above all, they’re cheap.
+They are precise, small in size, able to engage a target in relatively large numbers like a swarm of wasps and above all, they’re cheap.

-In Russia’s invasion of Ukraine, killer drones have cemented their reputation as a potent, cost-effective weapon that can seek out and destroy targets while simultaneously spreading the kind of terror that can fray the resolve of soldiers and civilians alike.
+In Russia’s invasion of Ukraine, drones have cemented their reputation as a potent, hard-to-stop and cost-effective weapon to seek out and destroy targets while simultaneously spreading the kind of terror that can fray the resolve of soldiers and civilians alike.

-They’re also quickly surpassing missiles as the remote weapon of choice.
-Known as “the poor man’s cruise missile,” the flying death machines can flood any combat theater much more cheaply.
+They’re also quickly surpassing missiles as the remote weapon of choice because they can be put into any combat theater in greater numbers much more cheaply.

-Russia’s unleashing of successive waves of the Iranian-made Shahed drones over Ukraine has multiple goals — taking out key targets, crushing morale, and ultimately draining the enemy’s war chest and weapons as they try to take them out.
+Russia’s unleashing of successive waves of the Iranian-made Shahed drones over Ukraine has multiple goals — taking out key targets, crushing morale, and ultimately draining the enemy’s war chest and weapons as they try to defend against them.

 HOW DO WARTIME DRONES WORK?